The Bearded Dragon Cuddles But Doesn't Breathe Fire

 Housing Your Bearded Dragon

 Depending on their size and coloring, bearded dragons can cost anywhere from about $50 to over $100.
-But that's just for the dragon.

 Advertisement

-You'll also need a "substrate," which means a lining for the bottom of the tank.
 Latimer recommends clean playground sand or kiln-dried all-purpose sand over pet store sand.
 Pet store sand is very fine and can clog up a dragon's digestive system if he eats it.
-(Bearded dragons poop, a lot, so you have to clean their home daily.)
+(Bearded dragons poop a lot so you have to clean their home daily.)

-Dragons also need a full-spectrum lamp for warmth and UVB rays; the UVB rays help them metabolize vitamin D3.
-A light with both fluorescent and incandescent light is ideal.
 If your dragon gets too hot, he'll sit with his mouth open.
-Just turn off some of your tank's lights and give him some time to chill.
+When that happens, just turn off some of your tank's lights and give him some time to chill.

 Advertisement